 [The following is the text of a leaflet issued by Australians for Kurdistan.]
 Afrin is a small region in northwestern Syria, on the Turkish border.
 During the seven-year civil war Afrin was the most peaceful part of the country.
 Before the war it was mainly populated by Kurds.
 It took in hundreds of thousands of refugees (mainly Arab), giving them security and full rights.
-Afrin was the geographically isolated, westernmost canton of the Democratic Federation of Northern Syria.
+Afrin was the geographically isolated, most western canton of the Democratic Federation of Northern Syria.
 The DFNS is organised on the principles of feminism, ecology, communal democracy, and ethnic and religious pluralism.
 Continue reading

 [The following letter was submitted to The Age on March 29 but not printed.]